This article provides a summary of workflow components in Personio. Workflows consist of the following components:

 The email subject: add a brief description.

 The email body text: use rich text formatting and links.
-Add variables like the title of the workflow, the affected person, or supervisor of the affected person to provide more context.
+Add variables like the title of the workflow, the affected person, or the supervisor of the affected person to provide more context.

 Note: